Marine Mammal Commission

 The Future/Next Steps

 Actions will be needed to ensure that energy development, fishing, aquaculture, shipping, and other potentially harmful activities are prevented from expanding into Rice’s whale core habitat areas.
-Additional research is planned to expand acoustic monitoring throughout the Gulf of Mexico to determine if Rice’s whales occur in areas beyond the core habitat identified in the eastern Gulf.
+NMFS is conducting extensive passive acoustic monitoring throughout the Gulf of Mexico to determine, among other objectives, the extent to which Rice’s whales occur in areas beyond the core habitat identified in the eastern Gulf.
 Continued visual and acoustic surveys, biological sampling, and trophic studies are needed to understand Rice’s whale foraging and diving behavior, prey preferences and availability, and the potential effects of climate change on this endangered species.

 Additional Resources